videosdk-live/videosdk-docs/react_native_docs_versioned_docs/version-0.0.x/api/sdk-reference/use-meeting/methods.md

 #### Participant having `allow_join` permission inside token

-- If a token containing the parmission `allow_join`, then the participant will join the meeting derectly after calling `join()`.
+- If a token containing the permission `allow_join`, then the participant will join the meeting derectly after calling `join()`.

 ---